talon-one/TalonOne.cs/docs/ManagementApi.md

 List coupons that match the given attributes in all active campaigns of an application

-Gets a list of all the coupons with attributes matching the query criteria in all active campaigns of an application
+Lists all the coupons with attributes matching the query criteria in all active campaigns of the specified application.

 ### Example
 ```csharp